OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Although these findings are promising, it is important to note that individual responses may vary due to factors such as genetics, lifestyle choices, and overall health status.
 Additionally, potential interactions between coffee compounds and GLP-1 receptor agonists warrant further investigation to fully understand their mechanisms and optimize dosing strategies.
 In conclusion, combining lixisenatide with coffee may offer an innovative approach to managing T2DM by harnessing the synergistic effects of two powerful agents.

-Coffee With Exenatide
+Coffee and Exenatide

 Coffee with Exenatide: A Promising Combination for Diabetes Management